Fine Arts - Art

-High school applicants to fine arts who are not accepted will be considered for admission to pre-fine arts.
+Applicants to Fine Arts who are not accepted will be considered for admission to Pre-Fine Arts.

-Pre-Fine Arts: The Pre-fine arts program provides an alternative means for possible entry into the fine arts program.
-Students do not apply directly to pre-fine arts; they are placed in the program on the strength of their application and academic credentials.
-Pre-fine arts students take the same curriculum as students in the fine arts program.
-At the end of the first year, they must qualify for admission into the fine arts program on the basis of their academic performance and they must successfully pass a portfolio review.
+Pre-Fine Arts: The Pre-Fine Arts program provides an alternative means for possible entry into the Fine Arts program.
+Students do not apply directly to Pre-Fine Arts; they are placed in the program based on the strength of their application and academic credentials.
+Pre-Fine Arts students take the same curriculum as students in the Fine Arts program.
+At the end of the first year, they must qualify for admission into the Fine Arts program on the basis of their academic performance and they must successfully pass a portfolio review.

 The School of Art offers a 31-credit-hour fine arts minor for students interested in studying fine arts and developing their artistic expression and abilities.
 The curriculum includes studio coursework in drawing, space, and time.
 Students must also choose introductory and advanced studio work in various fine arts disciplines including drawing, painting, printmaking, photography, electronic art, ceramics, sculpture, and installation art.

 Students must have a 2.0 GPA to pursue the minor.
 Admission to the minor is limited.
-Students can apply by filling out the form available here and submitting it to the DAAP Student Affairs Office, 5470 Aronoff.
+Students can apply by filling out the application form and submitting it to the DAAP Student Affairs Office, 5470 Aronoff.

 - Students learn creative and technical skills in the studio environment, taught by a passionate faculty who interact with their students on a daily basis.
 The goal is to guide students as they grow both intellectually and professionally.

 Computer Requirements: All undergraduate students in this program are required to purchase a personal laptop computer.
-Each discipline has its own specific requirements for hardware and software.
-You can find more information about computer requirements here.
-Please note that these requirements may be slightly altered as equipment evolves.
+Each discipline has its own specific recommendations for hardware and software.
+Please note that these recommendations may be slightly altered as equipment evolves.
 Therefore, students new to DAAP are encouraged to delay their computer purchase until the summer prior to entering to make the most informed computer purchase.
 Many of our programs have additional technology requirements for students in the later years of study.

 In consultation with faculty advisers, fine arts students determine their own interests and elect creative work in one or more of the program’s disciplines: painting, drawing, printmaking, sculpture, ceramics, photography, electronic art.